Amrut735/SCT__ML_01/README.md

 - House price dataset for training and testing
 - Deployed on Render cloud platform

+🤝 Contributing
+Feel free to fork this project and submit pull requests for improvements!

 ---

 **HOUSELYTICS** - Making house price prediction elegant and insightful! 🏠✨